-The Offer Price has been determined by our Company in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of quantitative and qualitative factors as described below.
-The face value of the Equity Shares is ₹ 10 each and the Offer Price is ₹ 1,650.
-Investors should also refer to "Risk Factors", "Our Business", "Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 18, 112, 161 and 285, respectively, to have an informed view before making an investment decision.
+The Offer Price will be determined by our Company in consultation with the BRLMs, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of quantitative and qualitative factors as described below.
+The face value of the Equity Shares is ₹ 10 each and the Offer Price is [•] times the lower end of the Price Band and [•] times the face value at the higher end of the Price Band.
+Investors should also refer to "Risk Factors", "Our Business", "Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 18, 105, 154 and 237, respectively, to have an informed view before making an investment decision.